 State law requires the district to employ all full-time professional employees in positions requiring a certificate from the State Board for Educator Certification (SBEC) and nurses under probationary, term, or continuing contracts.
-Employees in all other positions are employed at-will or by a contract that is not subject to the procedures for non-renewal or termination under Chapter 21 of the Texas Education Code.
+Employees in all other positions are employed at-will or by a contract that is not subject to the procedures for nonrenewal or termination under Chapter 21 of the Texas Education Code.
 The paragraphs that follow provide a general description of the employment arrangements used by the district.

-Probationary contracts.
-Nurses and full-time professional employees new to the district and employed in positions requiring SBEC certification must receive probationary contracts during their first year of employment.
+Probationary Contracts.
+Nurses and full-time professional employees new to the district and employed in positions requiring SBEC certification must receive a probationary contract during their first year of employment.
 Former employees who are hired after a two-year lapse in district employment or employees who move to a position requiring a new class of certification may also be employed by probationary contract.
 Probationary contracts are one-year contracts.
 The probationary period for those who have been employed as a teacher in public education for at least five of the eight years preceding employment with the district may not exceed one school year.

-For those with less experience, the probationary period will be three school years (i.e., three one-year contracts), with an optional fourth school year if the board determines it is doubtful whether a term or continuing contract should be given.
+For those with less experience, the probationary period will be three school years (i.e., three one-year contracts) with an optional fourth school year if the board determines it is doubtful whether a term or continuing contract should be given.

-Term and continuing contracts.
-Full-time professionals employed in positions requiring certification, nurses, finance director and technology director will be employed by term or continuing contracts after they have successfully completed the probationary period.
+Term Contracts.
+Full-time professionals employed in positions requiring certification and nurses will be employed by term contracts after they have successfully completed the probationary period.
 The terms and conditions of employment are detailed in the contract and employment policies.
 All employees will receive a copy of their contract.
-Employment policies can be accessed online, or copies will be provided upon request.
+Employment policies can be accessed Online or copies will be provided upon request.